goat-community/goat-docs/docs/toolbox/accessibility_indicators/connectivity.md

 import thematicIcon from "/img/toolbox/data_management/join/toolbox.webp";

 # Heatmap Connectivity
-**Connectivity-based Heatmaps** use a color-coded map to visualize the connectivity of locations within an area of interest ([AOI](../../../further_reading/glossary#area-of-interest-aoi "What is an AOI?")).
+**Connectivity-based Heatmaps** uses a color-coded map to visualize the connectivity of locations within an area of interest ([AOI](../../../further_reading/glossary#area-of-interest-aoi "What is an AOI?")).

 ## 1. Explanation